tomcatmanager/tomcatmanager/docs/interactive/connectdeploy.rst

    tomcat-manager> connect http://localhost:8080/manager ace
    Password: {type your password here}

-See :doc:`authentication` for complete details on all supported authentication mechanisms.
+See :doc:`/authentication` for complete details on all supported authentication mechanisms.